adamluckydo/ontology/2_Story/Story.md

 When I was younger, I always liked mazes.
 I particularly liked the challenge of not drawing any lines until I had them completely solved.
 Now, I'm slowly realizing that solving everything in my head probably had some unintended consequences _beyond_ just math teachers complaining that I never showed my work.

 Looking back, thinking has always been my happy place.
-School quickly installed me with the "intelligence = self-worth" wiring, and at the same time, I started realizing that sharing feelings was dangerous: Uncurated thoughts could make people react poorly, and being the one responsible for making someone else feel bad was inconceivable.
+School quickly installed me with the "intelligence = self-worth" wiring, and at the same time, I realized that sharing feelings was dangerous: Uncurated thoughts could make people react poorly, and being the one responsible for making someone else feel bad was inconceivable.
 Clearly it was much better to just think of the optimal response and say that.

 So it didn't really matter that I never got close with anyone new in middle school, and that I never went out of my way to spend time with new people in high school... or in college.
 I still saw my old friends, and anyway, getting a good job was priority #1.
 In the meantime, digging into a creative problem was like cocaine for my little nerd brain.
 Every solution was a fresh hit: "YES.
 I'm smart.
 This is what it's all about."